abelsj60/my-site/app/data/the-story/story-chapter-two.md

 But neither took.

 The boy had forgotten the fairy's magic lesson.
-The story behind technology — not its features — mattered most.
+The story behind technology — not its features — matter most.